irods/irods/manual.rst

     A storage system onto which Data Objects may be deposited. iRODS supports a wide range of disk, tape, and remote storage resources.

 Resource
-    A resource, or storage resource, is a software/hardware system that stores digital data.
-Resources can be classified as cache, archive, or compound (a virtual type consisting of a cache resource affiliated with an archive resource).  iRODS clients can operate on local or remote data stored on different types of resources through a common interface.
+    A resource, or storage resource, is a software/hardware system that stores digital data. iRODS clients can operate on local or remote data stored on different types of resources through a common interface.

 Rules
     Rules are a major innovation in iRODS that let users automate data management tasks, essential as data collections scale to petabytes across hundreds of millions of files.
 Rules allow users to automate enforcement of complex Management Policies (workflows), controlling the server-side execution (via Micro-services) of all data access and manipulation operations, with the capability of verifying these operations.